 Cranes have responded to the burn, with 8 whoopers documented present

 on December 2 and nine observed on the burn during today's flight.

 Approximately 70 % of the unit burned, with the remainder in standing

 water.
 The refuge is notably wet with water in all grass swales

 throughout the oak brush habitat.
 Bay and marsh salinities are

 between 3 and 12 ppt.
 Additional burns were carried out on Matagorda

-Recent crab surveys and casual observations by others
+Recent crab surveys and casual observations by others indicate the

 blue crab population is abundant this winter.
 USGS-BRD researcher